-IRIS, which stands for Integrated Reed Information System, is Reed's password-protected website for community members only, and allows the Reed alumnus/a access to a variety of resources.
-As an Alumnus/a of Reed College, you need an IRIS account to access and update your profile in the Alumni Directory and to set up an email forwarding address.
-You can also use it to easily make a Ski Cabin Reservation, submit class notes, access JSTOR, and access career resources like the Nationwide Internship Consortium.
+IRIS, which stands for Integrated Reed Information System, is Reed's password-protected website for community members and allows Reed alumni access to a variety of resources.
+As an alum of Reed College, you need an IRIS account to access and update your profile in the Alumni Directory and to set up an email forwarding address.

 Do you have a Kerberos Account?
 If you've attended Reed since we started using Kerberos in 2007, you certainly do.
 If you haven't used Reed's alumni directory since 2006 or earlier, you likely don't.
-If you fall into the latter group, go to https://account-tools.reed.edu/claim.
-Regisration takes less than ten minutes, and if you get stuck, you can always email firstname.lastname@example.org.
+If you fall into the latter group, go claim your account.
+Registration takes less than ten minutes, and if you get stuck, you can always email email@example.com.

 To start, enter your last name (not your first name, or full name!
 You'd be surprised how often this is an issue.)
-Then enter your Date of Birth and Reed ID.
-If you don't know your Reed ID, which is a number, asterix, or letter, followed by five numbers, please email us at email@example.com.
+Then enter your date of birth and Reed ID.
+If you don't know your Reed ID, please email us at firstname.lastname@example.org and we will give it to you (after verifying your identity).
 Next, read and accept the user agreement.